 Award eligibility varies greatly by the award and the granting agency providing the funds.
 Many awards are only available to residents or citizens of a specific region or country or to applicants of a specific discipline.
 Most external awards are competitive and require a minimum CGPA or other academic and leadership qualifications.
 Make sure to check the award’s terms of eligibility to see if you qualify.

-International students should visit the international student funding page, and contact your country's educational authorities to inquire about funding opportunities to study abroad.
+International students should visit their country's educational authorities to inquire about funding opportunities to study abroad.

 How do I apply for external funding?